ljlodl5/Stock-Analysis/README.md

 **Original stock analysis**:
 This subroutine provided the correct output for ticker name, volume and return for a small dataset of green stocks.
 The code for obtaining the volume and return of 12 tickers utilized two nested loops.
 The inner loop stepped through all the rows in the respective 2017 and 2018 dataset worksheets before the outer loop associated the details to the respective rows and columns.
 Then the output worksheet (re: Stock Analysis) was formatted for look and feel.
 From start to finish the code in the 2018 original sample ran in 2.27 seconds.
-Initially this automated return may seem fast, but it is a very small subset of 12 tickers and requested output (3 fields).
+Initially this automated return may seem fast, but it is a very small subset (12 tickers) and requested output (3 fields).
 Investment decisions require quick turnaround analysis.
 If a client wanted to see an unfiltered list of stock exchange tickers (ex: NYSE) and required additional output for investment decisions, a nested loop may not be optimal.

 **Refactored stock analysis**: